athofficial/docs.atheios.org/docs/api/garp_v015.md

 # GARP V0.15

 ## Impact
-* We have introduced a procol id handling for every call.
-This allows us to evolve the SW without really breaking backwards compatibility.
-As we are using different modules You as a developer have not to care about it.
-A module of v0.1.5 will make itself known to use v0.1.5 as protocol id and v0.1.5 calls are used.
+* We have introduced a protocol id handling for every call.
+This allows us to evolve the SW without really breaking backwards compatibility. v0.1.5 corresponds protocolId:2
+* Added functionality for AuthenticatedConnectRequest/Response

 Which SW modules are available can be found [here](gamedev_modules/).